Rollout event-triggered control: reconciling event- and time-triggered control

-In this article, we provide an overview over recent works which investigated the combination of rollout ETC for the controller-actuator channel and the token bucket TS \cite{jaumann2020saving,Wildhagen19_2,wildhagen2020robustrollout,Wildhagen20} with the aim to reconcile the advantages of ETC and TTC.
+In this article, we provide an overview over recent works which investigated the combination of rollout ETC for the controller-actuator channel and the token bucket TS, with the goal to reconcile the advantages of ETC and TTC \cite{jaumann2020saving,Wildhagen19_2,wildhagen2020robustrollout,Wildhagen20}.
 By leveraging the flexibility of the token bucket TS, rollout ETC can both realize flexible transmissions in terms of many transmissions when needed and few transmissions when possible, and avoid congestion by adhering to the assigned TS.
 We unite two different variants of rollout ETC under a common framework: the first using a cyclically shrinking prediction horizon and the second periodically time-varying terminal ingredients.
 For both variants, we demonstrate how to design the OCP such that convergence of the control system and satisfaction of the token bucket TS in closed loop is guaranteed; we indicate that rollout ETC in the first variant never performs worse than a baseline periodic controller; and lastly, we modify the OCP such that the flexibility of the token bucket TS is leveraged.
 The theoretical results are accompanied by extensive numerical simulations in order to compare the two variants with each other and with ETC and TTC, and to demonstrate that rollout ETC indeed reconciles the advantages of classical ETC and TTC.
 Following numerous previous works on ETC \cite{astrom2003lebesque,Heemels13_2,Heemels12,tabuada2007event}, NCSs \cite{hespanha2007survey}, and rollout ETC \cite{Antunes14,Gommans17}, we focus on the case of a zero-order hold (ZOH) actuator in this article.

 The remainder of this article is structured as follows.
-After introducing some preliminaries and the NCS architecture in Section \ref{sec:preliminaries}, we present the rollout ETC algorithm and the two variants in Section \ref{sec:RETC_scheme}.
+After introducing the setup in Section \ref{sec:preliminaries}, we present the rollout ETC algorithm and the two variants in Section \ref{sec:RETC_scheme}.
 We discuss the theoretical guarantees of both variants in Section \ref{sec:theor_properties}, and accompany each of the results with a numerical example.
 Finally, we conclude the article and give an outlook in Section \ref{sec:conclusion}.